 Now that you can marry, you can also divorce.
-You know, divorce, that complicated emotional and legal breakup that heterosexual couples have undergone for thousands of years and made lots of divorce lawyers wealthy.
-You’ll have those complications and more as states work out how divorce laws apply to same-sex marriages.
+You know, divorce, that complicated emotional and legal breakup that heterosexual couples have undergone for thousands of years and made lots of divorce lawyers wealthy, and a lot of people poor.

-There are many factors involved with alimony, some depending on the length of the marriage.
+There are many factors involved with alimony.
 A spouse who’s been in a marriage two years may not get the same alimony as someone married forty years.
-You may have been together for a long time, but the law may not be as generous as you’d like.
+You may have lived together for decades, but the law may not recognize that time together before marriage and not be as generous as you’d like.
 It depends on the law in your state, the judge, and how good a lawyer you have.
-So, if you’ve been the stay-at-home half of the couple or have a much lower income than the other, you could get less than you’d like in a divorce.
-Again, don’t hesitate to hire a good (probably means expensive, but worth it) lawyer.
+If you’ve been the stay-at-home half of the couple or have a much lower income than the other, you could get less than you’d like in a divorce.
+Or you could get more.
+Again, don’t hesitate to hire a good (probably means expensive) lawyer.

 Property division is another issue.
 The popular website, DivorceSupport.com explains property settlement in a divorce. ‘‘‘Property settlement’ is the term people use to describe the parties’ agreed-to division and distribution of the property and possessions that they obtained during a marriage.
-This often includes the following, but is not limited to bank account, debts, the marital home, real estate, pensions, stock options, businesses, copyrights, trademarks, autos, boats, vacation homes/timeshare, jewelry, antiques, art, washer, dryer, refrigerator, stereo, furniture, and other substantial property that was acquired during the marriage.
-(Whew!)
-Property of all kinds, including house and car (and even pets and toasters), have caused nasty fights among some divorcing couples.
-So, if you have some retirement benefits built up or a 401 (k) or IRA, or if you own property, they could be at risk in a divorce.
+This often includes the following, but is not limited to bank account, debts, the marital home, real estate, pensions, stock options, businesses, copyrights, trademarks, autos, boats, vacation homes/timeshare, jewelry, antiques, art, washer, dryer, refrigerator, stereo, furniture, and other substantial property that was acquired during the marriage.”
+(Whew, and that’s not all the list!)
+Property of all kinds, including house and car (and pets and televisions), have caused nasty fights among divorcing couples.
+If you have some retirement benefits built up or a 401 (k) or IRA, they could be at risk in a divorce.

 Same-sex couples can’t produce children together.
 Sorry, it’s biological.
 Children come into a same-sex marriage in a number of ways, some similar to the ways they do with heterosexual couples.